Wavetek Signal Generator

 reported "Two diodes" so I looked around and found

 a suitable alternative, a TIP125, and fitted that.
-Now it's base,
+Now, it's

-emitter and collector voltages made sense (ie. base and emitter
+base, emitter and collector voltages made sense (ie. base and

-now differ by around 0.6 volts) and the adjacent precision zener
+emitter now differ by around 0.6 volts) and the adjacent precision

-voltage correctly measured 2.5 volts.
-The PA collector now measured
+zener voltage correctly measured 2.5 volts.
+The PA collector

-around 13 volts and an RF input at IC801 of -20dBm gave me an
+now measured around 13 volts and an RF input at IC801 of -20dBm

-output of -5dBm.
-Varying the input to IC801 produced a linear
+gave me an output of -5dBm.
+Varying the input to IC801 produced

-response at the output socket (see below) so hopefully the problem
+a linear response at the output socket (see below) so hopefully

-is solved.
-The maximum rated output is +13dBm so the final test
+the problem is solved.
+The maximum rated output of the Wavetek

 The twice repaired MRF839F seems